jamesarosen/ember-i18n/README.md

 ### Requirements

-Set `Em.I18n.translations` to an object containing your translation information.
+Set `Ember.I18n.translations` to an object containing your translation information.
+If the values of `Ember.I18n.translations` are `Function`s, they will be used as-is; if they are `String`s, they will first be compiled via `Ember.I18n.compile`, which defaults to using `Handlebars.compile`.
+(That means that if you haven't precompiled your translations, you'll need to include the full Handlebars, not just `handlebars-runtime.js` in your application.)

 If you want to support inflection based on `count`, you will also need to include the
 [CLDR.js pluralization library](https://github.com/jamesarosen/CLDR.js)
 and set `CLDR.defaultLanguage` to the current locale code (e.g. "de").